r7kamura/danger-suggester/README.md

 A Danger plug-in to suggest code changes through inline comments in pull requests.

-Suggestions are calculated based on on the results of `git diff`, so any code formatter can be used (e.g. rubocop, prettier, go fmt).
+Suggestions are calculated based on on the results of `git diff`, so any code formatter like rubocop, prettier, go fmt, etc. can be used for this.

-NOTE: This plug-in doesn't suggest multi-line change, because GitHub's suggested changes™ doesn't support it,
+Note that this plug-in doesn't suggest multi-line change, because GitHub's suggested changes™ doesn't support it.

 ## Requirements